 Click on the blue Save button when you’re finished.

 As mentioned above, for all new conversations, we only send one auto reply per customer, per 24 hours.
 In other words, if a customer were to email you twice back-to-back, they'd only receive one auto reply for the first conversation.
 If you'd rather your customers receive an auto reply for every new conversation, let us know and we can flip a switch on the back-end to make that happen.

 We don't send auto replies when customers reply to pre-existing conversations.
 This means that if a customer replies to an email that was created before your auto reply was set up, they wouldn't receive an auto reply.

 If you're testing the auto reply, make sure you're not using the words "auto" or "reply" anywhere in the subject or body of your test message.
 We have some logic in place to suppress the auto reply when those words are detected - mainly to prevent an email loop.

 And lastly, if you're still not seeing the auto reply, take a quick look at your email headers for your test message.
 Check out the Thread Options menu, then click on the Show Original option, followed by the Headers tab at the top of the modal.
-You're looking for this header:
+You're looking for these headers:

-If you're seeing that entry, you'll need to snag someone with access to the mail server to get it removed.
+If see any of those entries, you'll need to snag someone with access to your mail server to have them removed.